FrankDMartinez/emma/design notes.md

 1. The standard deviation of the Individual Bayesian Regret
 1. The geometric mean of the Individual Bayesian Regret
 1. The standard geometric mean of the Individual Bayesian Regret
-1. The percentage of Voters for Whom the voting method resulted in the least Individual Bayesian Regret
+1. The percentage of Voters for Whom the voting method resulted in the least Individual Bayesian Regret, called the "least IBR percentage".

 ######Condorcet related data######
 Condorcet related data will be created for each voting method.
 This data includes: